excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ### Ex 4.
 Broadcast traffic
 An example how to broadcast UDP traffic.
 This the most benign of all the scenarios.
 The rate is also fairly low (<1 MBit/s).

+## NAT.bbp

+This project has a basic LAN test.
+It has single ByteBlower Port docked in the WAN and 3 behind NAT device.